*Bookmark this page!

 For our MBC Family & Friends, please pray for:

-- Please continue to pray for our expectant mother’s, Caroline Pisano, Kim and John McCarthy’s daughter, who is due in January.
-Madi and Luke Prothero, Ruth Prothero’s son and daughter-in-law, due in late January.
+- Please continue to pray for our expectant mothers, Madi and Luke Prothero, Ruth Prothero’s son and daughter-in-law, due in late January.
 Nelia and Ivan Jones, who are expecting their first child, a boy, due in February.
+Clint and Emily Pompey are expecting their second child in June.

 Our Church:

-- Please pray for Pastor Dave as he continues the new series on Isaiah and preaches this Sunday 11/9/2025.
+- Please pray for Pastor Dave Hentschel as he continues our new Sunday series Upside Down Glory on 2/15/2026.

 Our nation & those in authority.